magento/devdocs/guides/v2.3/graphql/queries/cart.md

 ---
 group: graphql
 title: cart query
+redirect_from:
+  - /guides/v2.3/graphql/reference/quote.html
 ---

+Use the `cart` query to retrieve information about a particular cart.

+Cart functionality is defined in the `Quote` module.
 A Quote represents the contents of a customer's shopping cart.
 It is responsible for performing tasks such as:

 * Tracking each item in the cart, including the quantity and base cost
 * Determining estimated shipping costs
 * Calculating subtotals, computing additional costs, applying coupons, and determining the payment method

-Use the `cart` query to retrieve information about a particular cart.

 ## Syntax